'Gilmore Girls' actor Scott Patterson talks about the episode that made him feel objectified - KTVZ

 “Gilmore Girls” actor Scott Patterson says a Season 3 scene left him feeling “uncomfortable” and “pissed off” because he felt he was being objectified.

-Patterson, who played Luke Dane, talked about one episode in particular in which two characters talk about his butt.
+Patterson, who played Luke Danes, talked about one episode in particular in which two characters talk about his butt.

 “I didn’t feel comfortable doing it, and it pissed me off,” he said on the latest episode of “I Am All In,” his podcast where he discusses the hit show.